Skip to main content

 Add Someone to a Group, Their Account Appears

-One Action to Cut Off a Leaver
+One Action to Cut Off Access When Someone Leaves

 Turn off a departing employee in OneLogin and the next sync turns off their Files.com account everywhere.
 This only affects the account that was synced from OneLogin in the first place.